mysmarthub/linuxautofix/README.md

 }
 ```

->After starting, the program will prompt you to select the desired item,
-> and then execute all the commands that are stored in the
-> file with the settings under this name/key.
+> To automatically execute a batch of commands at startup,
+> pass the-n or --name parameter the name of the batch of commands,
+> and if it exists after startup, the automatic
+> execution of commands from this batch will begin.
+> In addition, you can use -d to add commands from the default package.

 ---